invenia/Models.jl/docs/src/design.md

 -- [Sculley et al 2015](https://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems)

-BaselineModels provides a common API for mostly preexisting models to allow them to all be used in the same way.
+`Models.jl` provides a common API for mostly preexisting models to allow them to all be used in the same way.
 As such, the most important thing is that it itself has a common API.
 Here are some facts about that API:

 ### Models and Templates

-A **model** is an object that can be used to make predictions via calling `predict`.
+A `Model` is an object that can be used to make predictions via calling `predict`.
-A **template** is an object that can create a *model* by being `fit` to some data.
+A `Template` is an object that can create a `Model` by being `fit` to some data.

-All information about how to perform `fit`, such as hyper-parameters, is stored inside the *template*.
+All information about how to perform `fit`, such as hyper-parameters, is stored inside the `Template`.
-This is different from some other APIs which might for example pass those as keyword arguments to `fit`.
+This is different from some other APIs which might, for example, pass hyper-parameters as keyword arguments to `fit`.
-The template based API is superior to these as it means `fit` is always the same.
+The `Template` based API is superior to these as it means `fit` is always the same.
-One does not have to carry both a model type, and a varying collection of keyword arguments, which would get complicated when composing wrapper models.
+One does not have to carry both a `Model` type, and a varying collection of keyword arguments, which would get complicated when composing wrapper models.

-### `fit` and `predict`
+### Calling fit and predict

 ```julia
 model = StatsBase.fit(